American Held In Russia Unwittingly Got Thumb Drive With State Secrets, Lawyer Says

 "He only spoke to regular people in Russia," Zherebenkov said, according to The Washington Post.

 The lawyer's comments came as Whelan made his first court appearance and was denied bail.
-Images from the pre-trial hearing show Whelan wearing a blue-checked shirt and standing in a glass cage, talking to his lawyer through a small window.
+Images from the pretrial hearing show Whelan wearing a blue-checked shirt and standing in a glass cage, talking to his lawyer through a small window.

 Whelan, a former Marine who received a bad conduct discharge, is the global security director for auto parts manufacturer BorgWarner and lives in Michigan.
 He has reportedly traveled to Russia frequently, and his brother has said that Whelan was in Moscow to attend a friend's wedding, not to steal state secrets.
 Born in Canada to British parents, Whelan has U.S., Canadian, British and Irish passports.